 Money is the number one cause of strain in marriages, this is a well known fact, but if you are talking and planning together then all your cards are laid out on the table and you can minimize issues around your finances from a decision making perspective.

-My case for also having separate accounts from your spouse:
+Having separate accounts from your spouse

 I'm a fan of separate accounts for day to day transactions.
 This means from your joint accounts, you and your spouse can decide how much money you each get allocated on a weekly or monthly basis and transfer this into your individual accounts.
 Things like groceries and shopping money would go into these personal accounts.
 This way you are not constantly explaining every single transaction you make to each other.